 Your entire stormwater drainage system is required to be compliant with Broward County regulations, including but not limited to:

 - Cleaning of all drainage structures.
-Broward County requires drainage structures have less that 1 inch of sediment in each basin at the time of your license renewal
+Broward County requires drainage structures have less than 1 inch of sediment in each basin at the time of your license renewal

 - All surrounding drainage structures of asphalt/concrete apron basins must be in good condition